Plenyx/PlenBotLogUploader/README.md

 To update the bot just overwrite the previous version.

+## Uninstall/Reinstall
+To fully remove all the saved settings in the registry, use the enclosed "ResetSettings.reg" file in the release tab.

+To remove all the saved logs remove the "logs.csv" file located in the directory of the executable.

+To remove all the saved Twitch messages remove the "twitch_messages.txt" file located in the directory of the executable.

 ## Features
 * uploading arcdps logs to dps.report as soon as they are made
 * uploading arcdps logs to GW2Raidar when set up
 * drag & drop directly to the executable or to the running application itself to quickly upload a log
-* pinging links to Twitch chat
+* pinging links to Twitch chat with customisable messages
 * pinging links to in Discord (in private beta, contact me directly)
-* custom name for the bot, otherwise “gw2loguploader” is being used
+* custom name for the bot, otherwise "gw2loguploader" is being used
 * update reminder
 * arcdps update auto-updater & reminder